VivekPatil28/Console-Based-Bank-Management-System-in-Python/README.md

   ## Some Important Functions:-
   - The humanizeAmount Function is used to display the Account Balance of the user separated using commas to make a better understanding of Account Balance
+  - FetchAccount Function to Fetch the bank data from file
+  - SaveAccount Function to Save the Bank data to the file

   ## Features and functionalities:-